How are your prescriptions processed?

 The Pricing Authority CIP

-To improve the efficiency of prescription pricing, The Pricing Authority, NHS Prescription Services, introduced an automated pricing system, known as the Capacity Improvement Programme (CIP) in 2007.
+To improve the efficiency of prescription pricing, the NHS Business Services Authority (NHSBSA), introduced an automated pricing system, known as the Capacity Improvement Programme (CIP) in 2007.

 Since the introduction of CIP, PSNC’s auditing function (see this page for more details) has helped to identify some processing issues which had caused errors in payment for some prescription items.
-Error correction and system improvement work is ongoing, and both PSNC and the Pricing Authority are continuing to scrutinise the system closely.
+Error correction and system improvement work is ongoing, and both PSNC and NHSBSA are continuing to scrutinise the system closely.

-The NHSPS Pricing system uses high-speed scanning equipment and intelligent character recognition software to support the capture of printed information from prescription forms.
-This is supplemented by the information input manually by the Pricing Authority operators.
+NHSBSA’s pricing system uses high-speed scanning equipment and Intelligent Character Recognition (ICR) software to support the capture of printed information from prescription forms.
+This is supplemented by the information input manually by NHSBSA’s operators.
 Once information is captured, it is processed by the ‘rules engine’ to determine the payment due to contractors.

 A summary of the key steps in the pricing process are outlined below.
 A diagram of this process can be downloaded here.